- Read our review guidelines

 Although, your paddling technique can also affect how much water will drip onto you.

-Do I Need Them?
+Do I Really Need A Drip Ring?

 You may or may not be bothered by water dripping on you while you’re paddling.
 If it’s a hot day it may bother you less, than if it’s winter and you’re trying to stay warm and dry.
 So whether you need drip rings for your kayak paddle will likely be down to personal preference.